Frank-1998/Travelya/README.md

-Creat React App/ TailwindCSS/ Styled Components
+# A Travel Website built using Creat React App + TailwindCSS + styled-components